4d/docs/website/translated_docs/es/ServerWindow/real-time-monitor.md

 - **Start Time**: starting time of operation in the format: "dd/mm/yyyy - hh:mm:ss"
 - **Duration** (ms): duration in milliseconds of operation in progress
 - **Information**: title of operation.
 - **Details**: this area displays detailed information which will vary according to the type of operation selected.
-More specifically:
+En particular:
     + **Created on**: indidates whether the operation results from a client action (Created on client) or if it was started explicitly on the server by means of a stored procedure or the "Execute on server" option (Created on server).
     + **Operation Details**: Operation type and (for query operations) query plan.
     + **Sub-operations** (if any): Dependent operations of the selected operation (e.g. deleting related records before a parent record).